 - Stockholder of Record: Shares Registered in Your Name.
 If you are a stockholder of record, then yes, you can revoke your proxy at any time before the final vote at the Annual Meeting.
-You may revoke your proxy in any one of the following ways: - Submit another properly completed proxy card with a later date. - Grant a subsequent proxy by telephone or through the internet. - Send a timely written notice that you are revoking your proxy to our Secretary at 1359 Broadway, 2nd Floor, New York, New York 10018, Attention: General Counsel or via email at investors@progyny.com. - Attend the virtual Annual Meeting and vote online.
-Simply attending the Annual Meeting will not, by itself, revoke your proxy.
+You may revoke your proxy in any one of the following ways: - Mail another properly completed proxy card with a later date. - Grant a subsequent proxy by telephone or through the internet. - Send a timely written notice that you are revoking your proxy to our Secretary at 1359 Broadway, 2nd Floor, New York, New York 10018, Attention: General Counsel or via email at investors@progyny.com.

+Attend the virtual Annual Meeting and vote online.
+You must vote, simply attending the Annual Meeting will not, by itself, revoke your proxy.
 Even if you plan to attend the Annual Meeting, we recommend that you also submit your proxy or voting instructions or vote in advance of the Annual Meeting by telephone or through the internet so that your vote will be counted if you later decide not to attend the Annual Meeting.

-Your most current proxy card or telephone or internet proxy is the one that is counted.
+Your most current vote, received by proxy card or telephone or internet proxy is the one that is counted.

 • Beneficial Owner: Shares Registered in the Name of Broker or Bank.
-If you are a beneficial owner and your shares are held in "street name" by your broker, bank or other agent, you should follow the instructions provided by your broker, bank or other agent.
+If you are a beneficial owner and your shares are held in "street name" by your broker, bank or other agent and you would like to revoke your proxy, you should follow the instructions provided by your broker, bank or other agent.